-With over 20 years experience in swimming pool construction, we here at Pool Town are the number one place for all your swimming pool supply needs.
+With 25+ years experience in swimming pool construction, we here at Pool Town are the number one place for all your swimming pool supply needs.
 Our Retail Store offers all the swimming pool supplies you will need with a wide variety of water toys, games, floats, goggles, maintenance equipment, and more, along with a fully stocked parts department featuring Hayward parts for your pool filters.
 We carry a complete inventory of quality chemicals for chlorinated pools, salt system pools as well as mineral pool systems, all at great prices!!
 We strive to provide value, quality and service to all our customers, whether you purchased your pool from Pool Town or not and whether you are located in Monmouth County or not.
 We have grown as a company and now service all New Jersey pools.
 Please stop in to our supply store.
 We are open 7 days per week and our friendly and knowledgeable staff is always willing to assist you.

 See our current special under Special Offers